BINBINWU/Final-Project-Group7/README.md

 Some additional images used are in this repo under the "Code" section.

+The Cells data used can be obtained from: https://data.broadinstitute.org/bbbc/BBBC041/

+The individual cells training data can be found here: https://storage.googleapis.com/exam-deep-learning/train.zip

 # Code:
 The code is executed in this order: